-The dreaded trial shift: Our top 10 tips for success
+The trial shift: Top tips for success

 What is a trial shift?

 A trial shift is where you are supervised on-the-job to see if you have the necessary skills required for the role.
 After all, it makes sense to test if you can 'walk-the-walk' in what might be an extremely hands-on role.

 But don't worry; we've put together some tips and hints to ensure trial shift success.
 We've even gathered some exclusive pointers from our hospitality consultant team.
 All of our consultants have previously worked in the hospitality industry, so have first-hand experience of both invigilating and completing trial shifts, and can therefore offer you valuable advice.